Agricultural Controlled Drainage

 How It Works

-Water control structures are placed on a contoured drainage system to “dam up” the water and raise the water table to an ideal level, depending on the growth stage of the crop.
+Unlike conventional subsurface agricultural drainage, controlled drainage systems manage the outlet to give farmers control over the water table.
+To do this, water level control structures are placed on a drainage system to “dam up” the water and raise the water table to an ideal level, depending on the growth stage of the crop.
 Stop-gates in the structures can be adjusted throughout the year so the water can be close to the root level (18” to 36”).
-During dry periods, water is retained in the soil profile.
-This reduces the overall drainage volume, thus reducing the overall amount of nutrients leaving the land.
+A controlled drainage system holds water in the soil profile during dry periods, reducing overall drainage volume and limiting the nutrients leaving the land.

 Throughout the year, stoplogs can be adjusted according to crop stage and field operations: